How to Choose a Camera Rental House in Toronto

 Documentary, 5 days roaming the GTA

-An FX6 with built-in Variable ND, a 24-105 G zoom, three V-mount batteries, and a Hollyland Pyro 7 wireless monitor for the producer's seat.
+An FX6 with built-in Variable ND, a Sony 24-70 GM II zoom, three V-mount batteries, and a Hollyland Pyro 7 wireless transmission and monitoring kit for the producer's seat.
 Rental house bills weekly to keep the rate friendly, and a real phone number stays open for the Saturday-morning callback.

 The most-booked cinema kits out of our shelf at 777 The Queensway, all owned, tested, and bookable in real time:

 The Sony VENICE 2 is the cinema flagship for narrative and high-end commercial.
-The RED V-Raptor 8K VV is the alt-flagship for productions that prefer the REDCODE workflow.
-The Sony FX6 is the documentary and corporate workhorse with built-in Variable ND.
-The DJI Ronin 4D 8K is the gimbal-integrated cinema body for one-operator moving shots.
+The RED V-Raptor 8K VV covers productions running a REDCODE RAW workflow.
+For documentary and corporate, the Sony FX6 is the workhorse, with built-in Variable ND.
+And the DJI Ronin 4D 6K builds the gimbal into the camera for one-operator moving shots.
 All four live on our shelf, all four are bookable in real time on the cinema camera rental Toronto shelf.

 Common Questions